decarlof/tomo-center/README.md

 A sharp peak with neighbors tapering off → confident pick (see the [example](#example) above).
 Configure --num-windows and --window-size to balance computation and accuracy.

-## `train` — fine-tune the classifier head
+## `train` — fine-tune the model

-Use this to adapt the shipped checkpoint to a new sample family.
-Supports both full fine tuning and linear probing.
-In the linear probing mode, only the
+Use this to adapt the shipped checkpoint to tomograms.
+Supports both full fine tuning and fine tuning the task-specific layers.
+In the latter scenario, only the
-**light-weighted pooling weights and the classifier head** are trained — the DINOv2 backbone stays frozen (the vendored `ClassificationModel.forward` enforces that).
+**light-weighted pooling weights and the classifier head** are trained.

 ### Data layout
 #### Images